wahlencraft/rtl-simulator/README.md

 # RTL Simulator

-The goal of this project is to make a high level Register Transfer Level simulator which can run at a high clock speed.
+The goal of this project was to make a high level Register Transfer Level simulator which can run at a high clock speed.

-The simulator will take advantage of the very parallel nature of a RTL design and compute multiple simulation paths concurrently.
+To do this I thought it would be usefull to take advantage of the very parallel nature of an RTL design and compute multiple simulation paths concurrently.

+It turns out that the overhead introduced by handling threads in this case is a lot more than the gain from the concurrent calculations.

 ## Documentation
 ### BitVector<N>